 Get a sense of who this person is by looking at their Facebook, LinkedIn and Instagram profiles.

-Check out your friends in common if you have any, and reach out to those people to run blind reference checks.
-This means that you should message friends in common and ask them about the person without giving your applicant a heads up.
+Check to see if you have any friends in common.
+If so, reach out to those people to run a "blind reference check"—that is, finding someone connected to your applicant and asking them about the person without giving your applicant a heads up.

 Ask for a background check so that you know they've never been arrested or evicted and aren't lying about their identity.

-Will the applicant you're considering pay the rent reliably?
 The best way to figure out if someone will be able to pay rent is to get a sense of how much extra cash they have on hand each month after paying off debts, insurance policies, and regular living expenses like groceries or gym memberships.
 For a rough calculation, subtract their total monthly expenses from their total monthly income.
 Assume that 10% of that will probably go to savings, and an additional 5-10% will probably go towards major purchases.
 Is there enough left over to comfortably pay rent?

-Start by asking them for an offer letter or contracts that state how much they earn on a monthly basis.
-Once you’ve gotten this and reviewed it you can further verify it with either pay stubs or bank statements that show regular credits to their checking account.
+Start by asking your potential subletter for an offer letter or contracts that state how much they earn on a monthly basis.
+Once you’ve received it, you can further verify it with either pay stubs or bank statements that show regular credits to their checking account.

-Your verification process should vary based on the kind of employment.
-If they are salaried then checking income is easier - an offer letter plus pay stubs or tax returns can do the trick.
-If they work freelance then you will need to cross check their contracts with irregular credits to their bank accounts.
+Your verification process should vary based on their type of employment.
+If they are salaried then checking income is easier—an offer letter plus pay stubs or tax returns can do the trick.
+If they work freelance, then you'll have to cross check their contracts with irregular credits to their bank accounts.

-If you don't want to handle screening your applicant on your own, setup a listing on Flip and invite them to apply.
+If you don't want to handle screening your applicant on your own, set up a listing on Flip and invite them to apply.
 Depending on where you rent, you may also need to get the green light from your landlord before moving forward with a sublet.

 The information provided on this website does not, and is not intended to, constitute legal advice.